-Popular throughout the Sahel – not just Mali – is a concentrated brew of sweetened tea that is served in tiny glasses (think shot glass sized).
+Popular throughout the Sahel, this tea is a concentrated, sweetened brew that is served in tiny glasses (think shot glass sized).
 The tea kettle itself is tiny, and it seems everything has been miniaturized due to the tea’s strength.
 Here we will explain a few pointers for getting the most of the Malian tea experience (it’s a lot more than a simple beverage).

 - Malian tea is served in 3 bursts.
 Water is added after each serving, along with heaps of sugar.
 The first serving is said to be like death as it is strong and a bit bitter.
 The second serving is called life – getting sweeter!
 Finally, the third glass is love and the love comes from an absurd amount of white refined sugar.

 - Drinking tea in Mali is a process.
 It takes an hour or more – the tea kettle is normally heated with charcoal and there are 3 separate servings.
 Don’t commit to drinking tea if you are in a rush.
 This is a time to relax and socialize.

 - The tea is served straight from the kettle and it’s typically quite hot.
 The key to drinking the tea is to take sips that are one part air and one part tea.
 Kind of, you know, slurp it.

 If you want to make the tea yourself, you can follow these simple steps:

 1. Heat charcoal until the embers are glowing red.

 2. Put a box of tea leaves in the tea kettle (a box costs 100 CFA in Mali, which is about 20 cents) and enough water to cover them.

 3. Put the kettle on the charcoal until the water starts to boil.